Kenilworth, New Jersey: Public transportation

 NJ Transit provides bus service between Kenilworth and the Port Authority Bus Terminal in Midtown Manhattan in New York City and to New Jersey points, including the city of Elizabeth and nearby Union County College in Cranford.
 Local service is available on the 58 route, which is a direct descendant of Kenilworth's trolley route in the early 20th century.

-The closest NJ Transit rail station is Roselle Park, less than a mile from the Kenilworth border and offering direct service into New York City's Penn Station on the Raritan Valley Line.
+The closest NJ Transit rail station is Roselle Park, less than a mile from the Kenilworth border and offering direct service into New York Penn Station on the Raritan Valley Line.

 The Rahway Valley Railroad passed through the community but is currently out of service, the final train on the line having left the borough in April 1992.
 Originally established as the New York and New Orange Railroad, the line stretched 11.8 mi from Aldene (now known as Roselle Park) to Summit.
 The headquarters of the railroad were located in Kenilworth, originally in Kenilworth's Victorian-style station house until that was severely damaged in a 1974 fire, after which railroad offices were moved into a trailer and then an unused railroad club car.

 Newark Liberty International Airport is approximately 9 miles from Kenilworth.